Definition of AngularJS ng-class

 <div ng-class="geometricShapes"></div>

-This div block is used to display different CSS styles based on what model value is selected from the dropdown and here ng-class has used a String
+The <div> block is actively used to display different CSS styles based on the selected model value from the dropdown.

 <input type="button" value="Square" ng-click="geoShape='square'">